ondat/documentation/docs/operations/firstpvc.md

     the PVC is being written to.
 If you were to kill the pod and start it again on a new node, the helloworld file would still be avaliable.

-    **If you wish to see more use cases with actual applications please see our [Use Cases](/docs/usecases/) documentation.**
+    **If you wish to see more use cases with actual applications, see our [Use Cases](/docs/usecases/) documentation.**